TZstatsADS/Fall2016-proj3-grp2/README.md

    + Extracted texture and shape features
    + Tunned parameters with LDA model

++ Zheyuan Chen
+   + Tuned and run the randomforest, bagging and bartMachine models.
+   + Presentation

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```